lidofinance/dual-governance/docs/specification.md

 function sealableResume(address sealable)
 ```

-Submits a request to resume operations of a sealable contract by voting on it and adding it to the proposal list.
+Allows committee members to vote on calling `TiebreakerCoreCommittee.sealableResume` to request the resumption of a paused `sealable` contract.

 #### Preconditions

-- MUST be called by a member.
+- MUST be called by a committee member.
-- The `sealable` address MUST be in `Paused` state.
+- The `sealable` contract MUST be in the `Paused` state.
+- The quorum required to call `TiebreakerCoreCommittee.sealableResume` for the given sealable and the current value of `TiebreakerCoreCommittee.getSealableResumeNonce(sealable)` MUST NOT have been reached previously.

+---

 ### Function: `TiebreakerSubCommittee.getSealableResumeState`